-Remove to fresh air.
+Dusts from hardened product may irritate the mouth, nose, throat and lungs.
+Remove person to fresh air.
 Dust in throat and nasal passages should clear spontaneously.
-Contact a physician if irritation persists or if breathing is difficult.
+Contact a physician if irritation persists or later develops.

-Eyes:
+Eves:

 Immediately flush eye(s) with plenty of clean water for at least 15 minutes, while holding the eyelid(s) open.
 Occasionally lift the eyelid(s) to ensure thorough rinsing.
 Beyond flushing, do not attempt to remove material from eye(s).
 Contact a physician if irritation persists or later develops.